© 2026 | WUWF Public Media

 Search results for

-• Join the Dr. Grier Williams School of Music on Sunday, October 26, from 3 to 5 p.m. in the Rolfs Music Hall at the UWF Center for Fine and Performing Arts for the Kamerman Piano Series featuring Matthew Graybil!
+• The University of West Florida Dr. Grier Williams School of Music will present the Kamerman Piano Series at UWF featuring guest performer Matthew Graybil.
+The performance will be held on Sunday, Oct.
+26, at 3 p.m. in the Rolfs Music Hall at the Center for Fine and Performing Arts on the UWF Pensacola campus.

 Renowned as an “exceptional young artist” by the New Yorker and as a “major talent” by the Sarasota Herald-Tribune since making his orchestral debut at age 14, Matthew Graybil has gained an international reputation as a talented piano recitalist, concerto soloist and chamber musician throughout the United States, Canada, Mexico and Europe.
-Graybil began studying music at age 6 and has gone on to earn his bachelor’s and master’s degrees from the Juilliard School.
+Graybil’s solo career features performances in major music capitals of the world including Mexico City, New York, Paris and Toronto, in venues such as Carnegie’s Weill Recital Hall, Verizon Hall at the Kimmel Center, the Lincoln Center and more.
+Having studied music since age 6, earning his bachelor’s and master’s degrees from The Juilliard School, Graybil’s career highlights works from the 20th and 21st centuries, reflected in his first solo album in which he “becomes so at one with the music that the line between performer and composer vanishes” marking him as “one of the most sensitive, poetic young pianists to debut on record in recent memory,” according to Fanfare Magazine.

 • Join us October 23 from 7:00-9:00 PM as we learn about St. Marks National Wildlife Refuge from retired St. Marks biologist, Joe Reinman.